jackson-trader/CS462-Email-Spam-Classifier/README.md

 ### [Unseen Dataset from Kaggle](https://www.kaggle.com/datasets/devildyno/email-spam-or-not-classification)

 ### How to run:
-1. Open the Jupyter Notebook, preferably in Google Colab for preinstalled libraries.
-(Or install libraries manually)
+1. Open the Jupyter Notebook, preferably in [Google Colab](https://colab.research.google.com/) for preinstalled libraries.
+   (Or install libraries manually, list of libraries is below)
-7. Run all cells.
+2. Run all cells.
-8. Try it out yourself at the end of the notebook with your own email message.
+3. Try it out yourself at the end of the notebook with your own email message.

 ### Libraries used:
 - NumPy